jiteshsaini/model_garden/README.md

 </p>

+Now, you should start seeing the camera video with overlays on the Web GUI.
-You can switch between the models using the buttons provided on Web GUI.<br>
+You can switch between the various models using the buttons provided on Web GUI.
+Based on your selection the respective model along with its label file gets loaded in the background during run time itself.
+This allows you to quickly change the models and appreciate the inferencing speeds<br>

+## Attaching USB Coral Accelerator
 If you have a USB Coral Accelerator, then attach it to Raspberry Pi.
-Now you can press the button at top right corner to run the models which are compiled for it.
+Now you can press the button at top right corner to run the models which are compiled to run on Coral Accelerator.
+These models have ```_edgetpu``` in their labels.
 Do not press this button if you haven't connected USB Coral Accelerator to Raspberry Pi.
 Otherwise the script will halt and you will have to restart the script.